OrbitX-Space/AVR-to-Key/README.md

    <br>
    *v.*    `"baud-rate"` - Dev guys know it.
 If you don't know what it is, just go with `9600` or `115200`.<br>
    <br>
    *vi.*   `"crystal-frq"` - Frequency of the crystal oscillator(Clock) in Hz.
-Again if you don't know, closely look at the dev board, you should see something like this 🢃<br>
+Again if you don't know, closely look at the dev board, you should see something like this ↓<br>
  <br>
 ![crystal](images/crystal.png)<br>
    <br>